 The bill amends and reenacts section 15-5-6 of the Code of West Virginia to simplify the declaration of a state of preparedness by eliminating the two existing classes (Class I and Class II) and establishing a single level of preparedness that aligns with the existing framework for a state of emergency.
-The bill specifies that a state of preparedness can be proclaimed by the Governor or the Legislature, and it outlines the conditions under which such a declaration is warranted.
-Notably, the bill introduces provisions that a gubernatorially proclaimed state of preparedness will expire after 30 days unless extended by the Legislature, and it clarifies that the total duration of a state of emergency following a state of preparedness cannot exceed 90 days without proper extension.
+The bill specifies that a state of preparedness can be proclaimed by the Governor or the Legislature, and it includes provisions for the duration and termination of such declarations.
+Notably, the bill introduces new language that clarifies that a gubernatorially proclaimed state of preparedness will expire 30 days after issuance unless extended by the Legislature, and it also stipulates that the total duration of a state of emergency following a state of preparedness cannot exceed 90 days without proper extensions.

 Statutes affected: Introduced Version: 15-5-6